Learning Abroad Center

 Credits

-This course will critically analyze theories of development, and the impact of development models throughout the world, but specifically Latin America and Ecuador.
-Students will address development theories, assumptions of development, and alternatives to development through the lens of social services.
+Fall 2024 & Spring 2025: This course will critically analyze theories of development, and the impact of development models throughout the world, but specifically in Latin America and Ecuador.
+You will address development theories, assumptions of development, and alternatives to development through the lens of social services.
 This course starts by investigating the concept of globalization within international development and its prevalence in Latin America, and in particular Ecuador.
-Students will then identify the impacts of development on the Ecuadorian economy, specifically focusing on the concept of social entrepreneurship which is recognized in the Ecuadorian constitution.
-They will study the history of this specific form of entrepreneurship, its relationship with local development, and as an alternate form of distribution and production of goods and services.
+You will then identify the impacts of development on the Ecuadorian economy, specifically focusing on the concept of social entrepreneurship, which is recognized in the Ecuadorian constitution.
+You will study the history of this specific form of entrepreneurship, its relationship with local development, and as an alternate form of distribution and production of goods and services.

 Language Taught In